Ellis Genge: Return to Bristol Bears (2022–)

 On 15 December 2021 it was confirmed that Genge would leave Leicester in the summer of 2022 to re-join Bristol.
 The signing was announced with a video that caused controversy.
 Genge revealed that closeness to family and the ability to see them regularly played a key part in his decision, with COVID lockdowns having caused him to re-assess his priorities.

 International career

+Genge with England under-20s in 2015.

 England debut (2016–2018)

 In May 2016 Genge received his first call-up to the senior England squad by coach Eddie Jones after only one start for Leicester.
 On 29 May 2016 he made his international debut as a second-half substitute during a 27–13 win against at Twickenham.
 Genge was included on the 2016 England rugby union tour of Australia but was not used in any of the matches.

 At the end of the season with Joe Marler and Mako Vunipola selected for the 2017 British & Irish Lions tour to New Zealand, Genge made his first start for England on their tour of Argentina.